ecsalomon/pmid-getter/README.md

-# doi-scraper
+# pmid-getter
-an R function to scrape DOIs from publisher's websites
+an R function that returns a vector of PubMed IDs for a given journal in a given year